Sports Illustrated

 I’ve been reading Sports Illustrated since forever.
 Or at least looking at it.
 Even before I was old enough to appreciate the prurient spectacle of the annual swimsuit issue (see an example, at left), I loved the pictures in this magazine.
 Talk about a publication that was true to its name — SI illustrated the world of sports in high definition long before the television technology existed.

-And growing up as a sports fan who aspired to be a writer, Sports Illustrated was a natural place to gravitate toward to nurture and satisfy that yearning as well.
+And for one growing up as a sports fan who aspired to be a writer, Sports Illustrated was a natural place to gravitate toward to nurture and satisfy that yearning as well.
 I read Frank Deford and Robert Creamer in those pages, and later Rick Reilly and my old Boston Globe friend Leigh Montville.
 SI has always been the place to go for great sportswriting.

 So how cool was it to be brought on as the mixed martial arts columnist for the online version of Sports Illustrated?
 (Yes, I wrote for the website, not the print pub, but chose to use the magazine cover here for obvious reasons.)

 I had been writing about MMA for an upstart website called The Faster Times and also had contributed some features and fight-night coverage to ESPN Boston.
 The MMA editor at SI.com liked my work, had an opening and invited me on board.
-It didn’t take me long to accept the invitation.

 You can read every word I wrote for SI.com (well, at least my final six months’ worth) by clicking here.
-Or you can sample some selected contributions below:

 One Response to “Sports Illustrated”

-1. Latosha July 16, 2014 at 3:32 pm #
+Latosha July 16, 2014 at 3:32 pm #

 It’s hard to find your blog in google.
 I found it on 20 spot, you